-In fact, observers expect consumers' purchasing power to continue to decline in the coming months based on April's consumer price index (CPI) or inflation rate.
+In fact, observers expect consumers' purchasing power to continue to decline in the coming months based on last month's consumer price index (CPI) or inflation rate.

-They are urging the government to create an effective mechanism to address the rising prices as well as shortages in the supply of certain food items.
+They are also urging the government to create an effective mechanism to address the rising prices as well as shortages in the supply of certain food items.

-According to the Statistics Department, the CPI for April rose by 2.3% to 125.9%, compared to 123.1% in the same month a year earlier.
+According to the Department of Statistics Malaysia, the CPI for April 2022 rose by 2.3 percent to 125.9 percent, compared to 123.1 percent in the same month a year earlier.

-The department's chief statistician Datuk Seri Dr Mohd Uzir Mahidin was quoted as saying that food inflation rose by 4.1% in April, with 89.1% of items in the food and beverage group recording increases.
+The department's chief statistician Datuk Seri Dr Mohd Uzir Mahidin was quoted as saying that food inflation rose by 4.1 percent in April 2022 with 89.1 percent of items in the food and beverage group recording increases.